What is a Sound Bath? Learn the reasons to try it!

 Sound Bath Etiquette

-- Arrive 15 minutes early so you can be sound bath ready at the scheduled start time.
+- Arrive Early: Arrive 15 minutes early, so you are ready at start time.

-- Do not talk during the sound bath.
+- Embrace Silence: Please do not talk during the sound bath.
+Save conversations for after the session.